 Mr. Speaker, the Kivalliq Inuit Association announced on their website that they will be holding a public meeting in Baker Lake from seven o'clock until nine o'clock.
 They will hold a public meeting with the Inuit of Baker Lake and they would like to hear from them.
-Once the Meadowbank mine closed, they would like to make a decision as to what they would do and KIA will be providing \$1 million to be available to the local Inuit.
-They will be holding a meeting in the community hall from 7:00 p.m. until 9:00 p.m.
+They would like to make a decision as to what they will do once the Meadowbank mine is closed and the KIA will be providing \$1 million to be available to the local Inuit.

-Tomorrow, they'll be holding another meeting with the people of Baker Lake, in regards to the decision of the funds, so I encourage the residents of Baker Lake to attend this meeting and to comment on the usage of these funds after the closure of the Meadowbank mine.
-We have to start planning for 2026 when the Apuqtinnaaqtuq mine will be closed, so we have to start preplanning.
-I urge the Baker Lake Inuit and residents to attend the meeting tonight and tomorrow.
+The meeting will be held at the community hall from 7 p.m. until 9 p.m.
+They will be holding another meeting tomorrow with the people of Baker Lake regarding the usage of the funds.
+I encourage the residents of Baker Lake to attend this meeting and to comment on the usage of the funds after the closure of the Meadowbank mine.
+We have to start planning for 2026, when the Meadowbank mine will be closed.
+We have to start planning, so I urge the Baker Lake Inuit and residents to attend the meeting tonight and tomorrow.
 Thank you, Mr. Speaker.